elaye/elaye.github.io-old/_posts/2014-10-27-particle-system.markdown

 <!-- Why not use OpenCL?
 Using OpenCL needs an installation of additional components, and context sharing between OpenCL and OpenGL can be a bit tricky.
 Moreover, the calculations are made for a graphical application so it seems natural to use a compute shader.
 Finally, compute shader can be used directly with openFrameworks in the last version (0.9.0). -->

 To animate my particles, I used a basic gravitational interaction between the particles and a moving attractor.
-According to wikipedia, <em>"[Newton's law of universal gravitation](https://en.wikipedia.org/wiki/Newton%27s_law_of_universal_gravitation) states that any two bodies in the universe attract each other with a force that is directly proportional to the product of their masses and inversely proportional to the square of the distance between them"</em> which results in the following formula:
+According to Wikipedia, <em>"[Newton's law of universal gravitation](https://en.wikipedia.org/wiki/Newton%27s_law_of_universal_gravitation) states that any two bodies in the universe attract each other with a force that is directly proportional to the product of their masses and <strong>inversely proportional to the square of the distance between them</strong>"</em> which results in the following formula:

 $$
 	\mathbf{F_{1\rightarrow2}} = G\frac{m_1 m_2}{r^2}\mathbf{u}